 I will start by explaining what Ofqual is.
 Ofqual is the British Government authority that regulates and accredits British examination boards.
 This means that all official British examination boards are regulated by Ofqual and must appear in the Ofqual register.

 Ofqual has a nine (9) level academic qualification rating list.
 The starting level is “Entry” level; it is level zero.
 The scale ends at level 8 for qualifications, where your study level is at PhD level.

 Level 5 means that the necessary level of study is more or less the same as an undergraduate degree study.
 Level 5 does not mean that the TEFL or TESOL qualification you get is a degree; it just means that the level of difficulty of the course work required to get the qualification is at undergraduate degree level.

 How does Ofqual level 5 fit in with TESOL certification?

-You will see a lot of courses say that they give you an Ofqual level 5 TEFL certificate.
+You will see many courses say that they give you an Ofqual level 5 TEFL certificate.
 All this means is that the level of study that you do on the course has been registered at level 5.
 Ofqual level 5 is a sign that the course provider has had the content of the course checked by an Ofqual regulated examination board to make sure that it is at the right level.

 Is Ofqual level 5 the end of the story for good TESOL certification?

-No it isn’t.
-Ofqual level 5 is a good start but there is also an internationally accepted standard for TESOL certification.
+No, it isn’t.
+Ofqual level 5 is a good start, but there is also an internationally accepted standard for TESOL certification.
 This internationally accepted standard requires observed teaching practice plus external assessment and moderation.
-This standard is frequently referred to as the “British Council Standard” and many TEFL schools claim that they meet this standard.
+This standard is frequently referred to as the “British Council Standard”, and many TEFL schools claim that they meet this standard.

 The British Council Standard is very simple: